WiFi Connected But No Internet?10 quick Fix That Work (2026)

 Why does my WiFi say connected but no internet?

-Is this a hardware problem?
+Is wifi connected but no internet a hardware problem?

-Can this issue happen on all devices?
+Can this problem affect all devices?

 How do I know if my ISP is down?